ire4ever1190/graylint/README.rst

  graylint
 ==========

-This package is a placeholder for a tool which filters linter messages from various Python linters to only those which were caused by recent changes to the code base being linted.
+This tool can run various Python linters and filter linter messages to only those which were caused by recent changes to the code base being linted.

-The feature will be moved from Darker_ to this new package.
+Originally this functionality lived in the Darker_ package, but since version 2.0.0 Darker only focuses on reformatting code while the linting capability continues in Graylint.

 .. _Darker: https://pypi.org/project/darker